sociomantic-tsunami/neptune/doc/announcements.md

 and `<BRANCH>` the name of the minor release branch(es) the patch is applied to):

   >If your application is using a previous `<LIB>` `<BRANCH>` release, it should be updated to use this new patch release as soon as possible.
-As this is a ﻿⁠ *patch release﻿⁠⁠*, it contains only bugfixes; it is guaranteed not to contain new features or API changes and will not require you to change your code.
+As this is a *patch release*, it contains only bugfixes; it is guaranteed not to contain new features or API changes and will not require you to change your code.

   >Issues fixed in this release: